 The directors are fully aware of their duties under the Companies Act 2006, including those as set out in section 172 of the same.
-One of the primary responsibilities of the SPL Board is to supervise the provision of common corporate services to the three Head of Business Sub-holding companies of the Group, which the Company indirectly and wholly owns through its direct subsidiary Scottish Power UK plc ("SPUK"), in accordance at all times with the provisions of all applicable legislation and regulations.
+One of the primary responsibilities of the SPUK Board is to supervise the provision of common corporate services to the three Head of Business Sub-holding companies of the Group, which the Company directly and wholly owns, in accordance at all times with the provisions of all applicable legislation and regulations.